cloudsmith-io/cloudsmith-cli-action/README.md

 This GitHub Action installs the Cloudsmith CLI and pre-authenticates it using OIDC or API Key. 🚀

+## ⚠️ Important Notices for v2

+**Breaking Changes:**
-**⚠️ Notice:** The `@v2` of the cloudsmith cli action now runs on Node24 as a minimum requirement.
-If you still rely on Node20, please use `@v1` and plan for future migration.
+- **Node.js 24 Required:** `@v2` requires Node.js 24 as a minimum.
+If you still rely on Node.js 20, please use `@v1` and plan for future migration.
+- **OIDC Audience Default Changed:** The default OIDC audience has changed from `api://AzureADTokenExchange` to `https://github.com/{org-name}` (using `GITHUB_REPOSITORY_OWNER`) for improved security.
+If you're using OIDC with audience claim validation, you may need to update your configuration or explicitly set `oidc-audience: 'api://AzureADTokenExchange'` to maintain the previous behavior.

-**⚠️ Notice:** If you are running on self-hosted runners, Python version 3.9 or higher is required.
+> **⚠️ Notice:** If you are running on self-hosted runners, Python version 3.9 or higher is required.
 Please ensure your runner meets this requirement to avoid any issues.
 We recommend using [setup-python](https://github.com/actions/setup-python) action for installing Python. 🐍

 ## Inputs